mui/material-ui/docs/data/material/experimental-api/css-variables/customization.md

 color: rgba(var(--color-channel) / 0.6);
 ```

-With this concept, the `extendTheme()` auto generates some channel colors that are likely to be used frequently from the theme palette.
-Those colors are suffixed with `*Channel`:
+With this concept, the `extendTheme()` automatically generates some channel colors that are likely to be used frequently from the theme palette.
+Those colors are suffixed with `Channel`:

 - `common.backgroundChannel` 👉 `common.background`
 - `common.onBackgroundChannel` 👉 `common.onBackground`